 In AlphaGo, two neural networks are used to predict the next best move and who will win the game.
 The game winning prediction is used for the reward function, and the prediction of the best move is used to decide what moves to evaluate.
 The algorithm then repeats the process to maximize the game win probability.

 Diffblue Cover also uses probabilistic search, but it doesn’t need to use neural networks to make predictions.
-To write a unit test, the algorithm evaluates the code and from that guesses at what a good test would be.
+To write a unit test, the algorithm evaluates existing code and from that guesses at what a good test would be.
 It then runs it against the method under test.
 It evaluates the line coverage (how much of the code the test exercises) and other qualities of the test, and then predicts which changes to the test will trigger additional branches to produce higher coverage.
 Then it repeats these steps until it has found the best test in the time available (it’s time-bound).

-The return value(s) of the method and any side effects that were observed are used to write assertions on the test’s behavior – because it’s no good having good code coverage if the tests don’t check what the code did.
-The result is a test that is known to work (we ran it) and produce specific coverage and assertions.
+The return value(s) of the method and any side effects that were observed are used to write assertions on the test’s behavior – because it’s no good having good code coverage if the tests don’t check what the code does.
+The result is a test that is known to work (we ran it) and to produce specific coverage and assertions.

 Probabilistic searches cannot guarantee they will find the best solution – or any solution – because by design they don’t evaluate every possible case.
 In contrast with generative transformers, you don’t get gibberish or an incorrect result in that situation: you know when you’ve failed (!)
 This makes it suitable for fully automated test-writing because it won’t write gibberish tests that cause your pipeline to fail.

 Any seasoned development manager has seen developer productivity tools come and go.
 There are plenty of templating tools out there that claim to increase developer productivity by producing skeleton code, but that they are not widely used suggests the improvement is not enough to justify the extra work they require.
-More focused autocompletion tooling that removes the drudgery and requirement to look up method signatures (e.g. that in IntelliJ and VS Code) is very widely used.
+More focused autocompletion tooling that removes the drudgery and requirement to look up method signatures (e.g. in IntelliJ and VS Code) is very widely used.